If you are a dependent who needs legal assistance you should know that it is one of your many benefits provided by the military.

 The military offers free legal assistance if you need to write your will, are considering signing a lease, or need a power of attorney or notarized signature and best of all, military family members have access to it.

-Military Lawyers are called Judge advocates (JAGs).
+Military Lawyers are called Judge Advocates General (JAGs).
 JAGs can offer help in legal and non-legal matters ranging from purchasing a car to renting an apartment, buying a home, paying taxes or writing a will.
 A "judge advocate" is an attorney who has graduated from an accredited law school, and is licensed to practice law by the highest court of a state or by a federal court.
 Judge advocates assigned to assist individuals with personal legal problems are known as legal assistance attorneys.

 Generally, the military services offer limited legal assistance to Guard and Reserve members during inactive duty training periods to prepare legal documents such as wills and powers of attorney needed in the event of an involuntary call to active duty.
 Each military service has specific regulations regarding the extent of legal assistance they provide.
 For further information, contact your legal assistance office.